mnbpdx/quick-snip/README.md

 ## How to get it:
 1. Download the latest release
-2. Click on it, Alfred should open
+2. Click on it, Alfred should open and import it
+3. Customize to your liking

 Hot tip for those just getting started on working on Alfred stuff:
 Everything is located here: